How Innovation Shapes Financial Structure: The Moderating Role of Institutional Quality: Data

 Table \ref{table:sum} reports the summary statistics for the full sample and for advanced and emerging economies separately.
 The average number of patent applications per year is 2.21, with a high standard deviation of 8.59 and a maximum of 124.57.
 This indicates substantial cross-country heterogeneity, with innovation concentrated in a few technologically advanced economies.
 The distribution of patents is more clustered for advanced economies (standard deviation of 8.23) than emerging markets (8.77).
 In particular, the maximum number of patents in emerging economies (124.57) far exceeds that in advanced countries (38.74) despite a much smaller mean of 1.14 compare to 3.41 in advanced economies, driven by rapidly industrializing countries such as China.

-Regarding financial structure, Table \ref{table:sum} shows that advanced economies have a higher mean of stock market activity and efficiency relative to the banking sector than emerging economies.
-Emerging economies, however, exhibit a higher mean of the size of stock markets relative to the banking sector than advanced economies, indicating that higher innovation activity is not necessarily associated with larger stock markets relative to the banking sector.
+Regarding financial structure, Table \ref{table:sum} shows that advanced economies have a higher mean of stock market {\em activity} and {\em efficiency} relative to the banking sector than emerging economies.
+In contrast, emerging economies exhibit a higher mean of stock market {\em size} relative to the banking sector than advanced economies, indicating that higher innovation activity is not necessarily associated with a larger stock market relative to the banking sector.